Exposing Vulnerabilities in Explanation for Time Series Classifiers via Dual-Target Attacks: Abstract

 \section{Abstract}

 Interpretable time series deep learning systems are often assessed by checking temporal consistency on explanations, implicitly treating this as evidence of robustness.
 We show that this assumption can fail: Predictions and explanations can be adversarially decoupled, enabling targeted misclassification while the explanation remains plausible and consistent with a chosen reference rationale.
 We propose \proposedmodel{} (Time Series Explanation Fooler), a dual-target attack that jointly manipulates the classifier and explainer outputs.
 In contrast to single-objective misclassification attacks that disrupt explanation and spread attribution mass broadly, \proposedmodel{} achieves targeted prediction changes while keeping explanations consistent with the reference.
-Across multiple datasets and explainer backbones, our results consistently reveal that explanation stability is a misleading proxy for decision robustness and motivate coupling-aware robustness evaluations for trustworthy time series tasks\footnote{Code is available upon request; please contact the authors via email.}.
+Across multiple datasets and explainer backbones, our results consistently reveal that explanation stability is a misleading proxy for decision robustness and motivate coupling-aware robustness evaluations for trustworthy time series tasks.
+The code is available at \url{https://github.com/Bohan7/TSEF}.